richardlaugesen/ruvpy/README.md

     pdoc --html --output-dir docs ruvpy --force

+## Attribution

+This project is licensed under the [Apache License 2.0](LICENSE), which allows for free use, modification, and distribution of the code under the terms of the license.

+We would like to acknowledge and thank the [RUVPY developers](AUTHORS) for their efforts in maintaining and improving this project.
+Please see the [AUTHORS](AUTHORS) file for a full list of contributors.

+For proper citation of this project, please refer to the [CITATION.cff](CITATION.cff) file, which provides guidance on how to cite the software and relevant publications.

 ## Code of conduct

 We encourage you to contribute!
-Everyone interacting with this project is expected to follow the [Code of Conduct](code_of_conduct.md).
+Everyone interacting with this project is expected to follow the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Contact